fatiando/2023-kegs/extended-abstract/README.md

 )
 ```

+These small examples showcase how the tools available in the forementioned
+libraries can be used together to process gravity data.
-The full code for running this example in addition with more detailed
+The full code for running this example, in addition with more detailed
-explanation of the process can be found in https://www.fatiando.org/tutorials.
+explanation of the process, can be found in https://www.fatiando.org/tutorials.
 Figures were produced using pyGMT (Uieda, 2022).